alangston/langston-geomorph-website/content/home/welcome.md

 ---
 <br>

-Studying how rivers shape the Earth's surface over days to thousands of years at the  Department of Geography and Geospatial Sciences, Kansas State University.
+In HESTIA lab at Kansas State University, we study aspects of hydrology, sediment transport, and geomorphology to learn how rivers shape the Earth's surface over days to thousands of years.

 We aren't afraid to get our hands dirty and our feet wet!